DominikSzabo1/MELTRONIC/README.md

   Please refer to the [Snakemake website](https://snakemake.readthedocs.io/en/stable/) for installation and basic usage explanations.
   Please adjust file paths etc before executing the snakefiles.

-Developed and tested with R version 3.6.0 Planting of a Tree.
 Developed and maintained by Dominik Szabó [<img src="https://cloud.githubusercontent.com/assets/1810515/4228292/6b03dc88-3958-11e4-9094-d3c1771ccfea.png" width="15">](https://orcid.org/0000-0001-8109-5088).
 Please get in touch for questions and issues: dominik.szabo at mdc-berlin.de